PiSchool/esa-superresolution-forecasting/README.md

 ## Introduction
 The Sentinel-5p mission is the first of the Sentinel series dedicated to atmospheric composition monitoring.
 At a spatial resolution of 5.5km and a daily temporal resolution worldwide it can retrieve the concentration of trace gases such as NO2, SO2 and CO.

 In this project, it is investigated if a forecast superior to the numerically modeled one (CAMS) can be created using solely Sentinel-5p satellite data.
 We tackle this problem by employing a Convolutional LSTM for the prediction of sequential sentinel-5p images.
 Since the retrieval of trace gases is heavily affected by clouds and atmospheric noise, Sentinel-5p images contain a lot of No-Data-Values.
+To make the prediction model robust against these data inconsistencies we employ a masked loss.
+We also study the effect of using the corresponding CAMS images as an additional input to the Sentinel-5p prediction model.

 ## Model architecture